bootstrap-ruby/bootstrap_form/README.md

     bundle

-Add the following to your application.rb file to prevent Rails from wrapping your input fields with a div on an validation error:
+Add the following to your application.rb file to prevent Rails from wrapping your input fields with a div on a validation error:

     ActionView::Base.field_error_proc = proc { |input, instance| input }